 Those who do not take the Placement Test by December, or who fail to pass the final exam for the course within six attempts, must obtain an outside (paid) certification by the programme year contemplated for their exam in English.

-Places available: 300 plus 5 reserved to extra UE students, 1 reserved to Marco Polo students
+Places available: 300 + 5 reserved for non-EU citizens + 1 reserved for students in the Marco Polo project

 For students enrolled on bachelor’s, master’s and single cycle degree programmes are divided into two instalments of different amounts and with different payment deadlines: